 The authors also collected stool produced over 72 hours at the start and end of the study.
-After freeze drying, their heat of combustion was measured using a Isoperibol Bomb Calorimeter.
+After freeze-drying, their heat of combustion was measured using an Isoperibol Bomb Calorimeter.

 Lastly, the resting metabolic rate was also measured at both the start and end of the study.
 The final calculation was done using Weir’s equation (REE = [3.9 (VO2) + 1.1 (VCO2)] 1.44).